OpenVoiceOS/ovos-padatious-pipeline-plugin/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE.md)
 # Padatious

-An efficient and agile neural network intent parser.
+An efficient and agile neural network intent parser powered by [fann](https://github.com/libfann/fann).

 This repository contains a OVOS pipeline plugin and bundles a fork of the original [padatious](https://github.com/MycroftAI/padatious) from the defunct MycroftAI

 ## Features